The Oil Painter's Guide to Protecting Yourself and The Environment

 It’s very important that nothing goes down the sink.
 Solvents and heavy metals are toxic and must be disposed of responsibly.
 Have a good clean-up and disposal system that is as ethically responsible as possible.

 - Palette cleaning.
 Clean up by scraping your palette into newspaper, then into a sealed bag for disposal.

 - Brush cleaning.
 Wipe and scrape excess paint off the brush into a rag or newspaper.
 Soak the suspended brush in a suitable paint thinner, preferably a low odour solvent such as Winsor & Newton Sansodor.
 Over time the pigments will settle at the bottom.
 Decant the excess thinner to be used again.
 Dispose of the residue as responsibly as possible.
-You can finish cleaning your brush with a product such as Winsor & Newton brush cleaner.
+You can finish cleaning your brush with a product such as Winsor & Newton Distilled Turpentine.

 - Oil rags.
 Rags are a key element in any oil painters’ practise and as the oil is drying on the rag, it produces heat and air gets trapped in the folds.
 The rag is usually made of a combustible cloth that can become a source of fuel.
 Heat, oxygen and fuel are all that is needed to create a fire, which is why oily rags when not disposed of properly can spontaneously burst into flames!
 Oily rags should be kept in an airtight metal container, and then transferred into an airtight sealed plastic bag for disposal.